There are affiliate links in here. I get a small commission if you purchase through them.

 - If you want to see Geishas, attend the cultural show on Gion Corner.

-- Wander around here during the day and at night.
-Night could make for some cool photo opportunities.
+- Wander around this area during the day and at night.
+The night would make for some cool photo opportunities.

 - Go by train, not bus.
 It’s way faster.
 To Nara take the JR line directly there.
-To Arashiyama,you have to take a couple trains.
+To Arashiyama, you have to take a couple of trains.
 I would ask at your hostel to get specifics and times on this.

 - For Nara, bring some extra yen for biscuits to feed the deer.

 - Watch out, some of the deer can be a little aggressive.
-Keep an eye on purses and any kind of straps.
+Keep an eye on purses and any kind of straps and loose clothing.

 - Be nice to the monkeys and follow the warning signs you read on the way up.
 No one wants to get attacked by a monkey.